apache/incubator-teaclave-sgx-sdk/Readme.md

 * `sgxtime` shows how to acquire trusted timestamp via Intel ME.
 Please refer to this [instruction](documents/sgxtime.md) for detail.

 * `protobuf` shows how to use the ported `rust-protobuf` to pass messages to the enclave using protobuf.
+Please install protobuf-compiler by `apt-get install protobuf-compiler` and protobuf-codegen by `cargo install protobuf-codegen --vers=2.0.3` before compiling this sample.

 * `wasmi` shows how to pass WebAssembly test suites using the ported WebAssembly interpreter.